Yandex Cloud

 • Getting started

-• Uploading the contents from a file on Yandex Disk to a DataSphere project file
+• Importing the contents from a file on Yandex Disk to a DataSphere project file

-• Uploading the contents from a folder on Yandex Disk to a DataSphere project folder
+• Importing the contents from a folder on Yandex Disk to a DataSphere project folder

-You can connect to the Yandex Disk file storage service from the DataSphere interface.
-To upload a file or folder to DataSphere, allow accessing it via a link.
+You can connect to Yandex Disk from within the DataSphere interface.
+To upload a file or folder to DataSphere, make it accessible via a link.

 Getting startedGetting started